alexyuly/chil/README.md

 A **component** is a structure which

-- combines streams and gives them scoped access to shared state and a shared output
+- combines streams and gives them private access to reading and writing shared state, and writing to a shared output
 - assigns a name to each stream, which is unique among all streams of the component
   - if the name is `head`, then the stream is called once, *at compile time*, with a value called a "constructor", in order to initialize the component's state
   - otherwise, the stream is called repeatedly, *at runtime*, with incoming values from one or more outputs, in order to take an action which depends on the kind of component